kurtisdmiller/personal-site/content/course/public-speaking/lesson-plan/topic-selection.md

 analyze the factors you cannot influence so you can choose the best fit for the aspects you can influence.

+**Formative Assessment:**

+* Download the activity document from the Learning Management System
+* Brainstorm at least 25 topics for your upcoming prepared presentation
+* Upload the document to the Activity Dropbox for this week

 Materials Needed
 ================